 - Dried apricots for garnish

-- Muddle rosemary and lime juice in shaker tin
+- Muddle together the rosemary and lime juice in a shaker tin.

 - Add ice and shake well